Goals and Objectives

 - Accomplish a minimum of 80% of the Annual Audit Plan.

-- Develop a student internship program that will allow the internal audit office to increase its services while promoting the field of internal audit and expanding the education of Longwood students through study and work experience.
+- Continue to foster a student internship program that will allow the internal audit office to increase its services while promoting the field of internal audit and expanding the education of Longwood students through study and work experience.